loupeteam/TcPiper/README.md

-# Piper-Beckhoff
+# TcPiper
-Piper-Beckhoff is a distributed machine sequencing library developed by Loupe for Beckhoff controllers
+TcPiper is a distributed machine sequencing library developed by Loupe for Beckhoff controllers